LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/code.md

 <img style="width:600px" src="img/ConvoBuilder/interactions_universal1.png">

 {: .important}
-Currently, the Universal interaction is supported only in the Web messaging channel.<br><br>
+The Universal interaction is supported in channels that provide **full support** for rich content.
+Keep in mind that some channels, such as Facebook, provide only partial support.<br><br>
 The Universal interaction isn’t intended to replace the existing interactions in Conversation Builder.
 For fast and easy bot development, LivePerson recommends that you always use them whenever they meet your requirements.

 #### Adding a Universal interaction